 Glandular fever complications

 Most people get over glandular fever with no problems.
-But sometimes glandular fever may lead to other illnesses.
-These include:
+But it can lead to other illnesses.

 How to stop glandular fever spreading

 Glandular fever is very infectious.
-It's passed in saliva and can be spread through:
+It passes in saliva.

 - kissing - it is often referred to as the 'kissing disease'